 EAMS Onboarding for MAHs (Access, Teams, Workflows, and Day-to-Day Setup)

-A well-structured EAMS onboarding becomes visible in operations within the first two weeks:
+A well-structured EAMS onboarding becomes visible in operations within the first two weeks.
+The signals are practical:

 - Alerts are visible only to the appropriate roles, within the correct markets